Risk Quantification in Stochastic Simulation under Input Uncertainty: Asymptotic Analysis of Nested VaR and CVaR Estimators

 \begin{proof} See Appendix \ref{ap.d}. \end{proof}

 Theorem \ref{thm.3.4} is consistent with the results in \cite{gordy2010nested} on the characterizations of the asymptotic variances of $\widetilde{v}_\alpha$ and $\widetilde{c}_\alpha$.
 We also note that Theorem \ref{thm.3.4} is stronger in that it directly leads to the results in \cite{gordy2010nested}.
-Moreover, by minimizing MSE, \cite{gordy2010nested} shows that the variance and the bias of a nested risk estimator are balanced when the sample size pair $(N,M)$ lives in the region of $N=O(M^2)$.
-In contrast, Theorem \ref{thm.3.4} shows that a nested risk estimator is asymptotically normally distributed when $(N,M)$ lives in the region of $N=o(M^2)$.
+Specifically, by minimizing MSE, \cite{gordy2010nested} shows that the variance and the bias of a nested risk estimator are balanced when the sample size pair $(N,M)$ lives in the regime of $N=O(M^2)$.
+Theorem \ref{thm.3.4} here shows a stronger result that a nested risk estimator is asymptotically normally distributed if and only if $(N,M)$ lives in the regime of $N=|K|M^2$.

 Following Theorem \ref{thm.3.4}, we can construct CIs for $v_{\alpha}$ and $c_{\alpha}$ of confidence level $(1-\beta)$:

 and